ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 Per the definition of {{?RFC8309}} and {{?RFC8969}}, the YANG data model defined in {{!RFC8348}} is a device model while the YANG data model defined in this document is a network model.

 As outlined in {{operational}}, the network inventory provides a read-only perspective of the actual inventory data that a network controller knows of what it is actually installed within the network.
+Therefore other inventory data (e.g., spare or inactive assets) are outside the scope of this model

 As outlined in {{overview}}, the base inventory YANG data model defined in this document supports only physical network elements but generalizes the network element definition to allow supporting other types of network elements through proper augmentations.